stqrsky/trainingcamp/README.md

 ## About "Training Camp"

-This is my graduation project from the web devevlopment bootcamp at neuefische Hamburg.
+This is my graduation project from the web development bootcamp at neuefische Hamburg.

 The Trainingcamp App has been developed to make the club life in a sport-bootcamp easier for you.
 Use the Trainingcamp App to get a quick overview of your member list or plan sparring assignments of athletes anytime and anywhere.